XOW Logo

 mystery

-Spark O'Leary; Drusilla Melick (villain)
+Spark O'Leary; Drusilla Melick (villain); Pierre; Mr. Giovanni; Mr. Aitkin

 Spark sees the Countess de Rossini at a ball with a huge diamond, but she refuses to speak on the radio for him, even after her diamond is stolen.
-He manages to capture a bit of her tale of the crime on his microphone before she notices him, and a friend of the Countess calls in to say that the woman she heard on the radio did not sound anything like Countess de Rossini.
+He manages to capture a bit of her tale of the crime on his microphone before she notices him, and a friend of the Countess calls in to say that the woman he heard on the radio did not sound anything like Countess de Rossini.
 She is revealed to be blackmailer Drusilla Melick, who confesses when confronted with the truth.

 Reprinting